Pieter Libin <pieter@emweb.be>

 2.1.
 Widgets

-Any descendent class of WWidget is a self-contained (reusable) class that encapsulates both the look and behaviour, enabling the design of the user interface in an orthogonal way.
+Any descendent class of WWidget is a self-contained (reusable) class that encapsulates both the look and behavior, enabling the design of the user interface in an orthogonal way.

 2.1.1.
 Layout